-Information for schools selected to participate in the PISA 2018 Autumn Study is available here.
+Information for schools selected to participate in the PISA 2021 Field Trial is available here.

-Information for parents of students selected to participate in the PISA 2018 Autumn Study is available here.
+Information for parents and students selected to participate in the PISA 2021 Field Trial is available here.

-Information for students selected to participate in the PISA 2018 Autumn Study is available here.
+Information for teachers selected to participate in the PISA 2021 PISA 2021 Field Trial is available here.

 Try out the PISA tests!

 The OECD publishes short, themed summaries of PISA results which may be of interest to students, parents, teachers and policymakers.

 All information collected as part of PISA in Ireland is done so in accordance with the Data Protection and Statistics Acts and GDPR.
 The confidentiality and anonymity of participants is very important, and information on an individual school will only ever be provided to that school and will never be released to other schools or individuals.
 Information on individual teachers, students and parents will never be released.

 For more information on the ERC’s data protection policy: https://www.erc.ie/about/corporate-governance/